MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/category-search-page-overview.md

  ![Enriched category landing view](./media/CategoryLandingPages.png)

-## Auto-suggest and search results page
+## Auto-suggest and search results pages

-A website user may explore a site by either navigating to a category from the navigation hierarchy or by typing a search term in the search-bar.
+A website user may choose to explore a site by either navigating to a category from the navigation hierarchy or by typing a search term in the search bar.

-As soon as the user starts typing in the search bar, they encounter immersive auto-suggest, which are suggested search terms that offered by the site.
+As soon as the user starts typing in the search bar, they will encounter the immersive auto-suggest functionality, which provides  suggested search terms.

 The following are some of the types of suggestions that mmay come up.

 - **Keywords** are used by search to find items across all products assorted to the channel.
-- **Products** adirectly navigable to product details page
+- **Products** provide direct links to the product details page.
-- **Scoped category search suggestions** support for "keywords" match in various categories, which enables users to trigger the search for the keyword for that category.
+- **Scoped category search suggestions** list various categories and enable users to search for the keyword for that category.

 ![Immersive auto-suggest](./media/ImmersiveAutoSuggestUX.png)

-Now, if a website visitor would've clicked on the "Keywords" or "Scoped category search suggestions" or "entered triggered the search for no-known suggestions" then they are navigated to the search results page.
+When a user clicks a keyword or scoped category search suggestion, or enters a search with no-known suggestions, the search results page comes up.

-**Search results page** allows a website visitor to be able to browse, sort and refine the search results for their intended action.
+The search results page provides a list of search results that the user can browse, sort, and refine to find their desired item.

  ![Search landing](./media/SearchLanding.png)

-Apart from the Universal header footer section on the search page these are the following components that are considered to be essential for browsing of search results -
+In addition to the universal header and footer section, the following components are essential for a search results page.

-1. **Product placement** - these are the product tiles of the products that are sorted (by default) based on the cloud-powered search relevancy score for the user-triggered search interaction.
+- **Product placement** tiles are for the products that are sorted (by default) based on the cloud-powered search relevancy score for the user search.
-1. **Refiners & Choice summary** - these are the filters with counts that are marked to be available as an option to refine by  a Merchandising manager as part of the 'Channel categories & product attributes' metadata configuration in the back-office.
+- **Refiners and choice summary** are filters with counts that can be used to refine items.
+They are configured by the merchandising manager as part of the configuration of the "channel categories and product attributes" metadata.
-1. **Sorting options** - these are the options a website visitor can sort these search results.
-By default, sorting options that shall be available are the following
+- **Sorting options** are used by a website visitor to sort the products.
+By default, the following sorting options are available.
-	- Price low to high
+	- Price - low to high.
-	- Price high to low
+	- Price - high to low.
-	- Product name [A-Z]
+	- Product name - [A-Z].
-	- Product name [Z-A]
+	- Product name - [Z-A].
-	- Ratings low to high
+	- Ratings - low to high.
-	- Ratings high to low
+	- Ratings - high to low.
 	- Default
-1. **Pagination** - Allowing a website visitor to be able to navigate from one page results to another page of search results.
+ **Pagination** makes it posible for a website visitor to navigate from one page of categorized product results to another.
-1. **Total count** - Providing hint to a website visitor about number of products that are in total matching their search criteria.
+- **Total count** provides the total number of products that are defined in a particular category that match the search criteria.